Bumblebee202111/doubean-public/README.md

 #### To-dos for current release \(0.6.3\)

+"Sync is expected to be done ..."

+"Too hard to implement"

 #### To-dos for next release \(0.6.4)

 - Reuse item logic of search result groups / groups of the day